Tarab-Imam/first/README.md

 # first
-This is my first git repository.
+It is my first git repository.